- Catalog – Ad Fontes

 Interlibrary Loan (ILL)

 Library materials and copies of journal articles not available in Ehrhorn Law Library may be requested through interlibrary loan (ILL).
 Interlibrary loan is managed through our circulation department.
 Requested materials will be available within four days to two weeks.
-Requests to borrow can be submitted to the associate librarian for Access and Circulation Desk supervisor.
+Requests to borrow can be submitted to the Circulation Desk Supervisor.

 Law faculty may place books, chapters, articles, or sample examinations on reserve.
 Course Reserve offers controlled, ready access to your course materials.
 Faculty members are encouraged to place their material on reserve as early before the beginning of the semester as possible.
 All personal materials are returned to the faculty member at the end of the semester.
 Items will be removed from reserve at the end of the designated semester unless other instructions are provided.